I beg to move,

 I start by thanking everyone here today who has contributed with thought-provoking and compassionate contributions.
 I have listened carefully to the many accounts of how important it has been for refugees in Members’ own constituencies to have their family members join them, to support their wellbeing and their integration into society.
 Like other Front-Bench spokespeople, I will not pick out individual contributions at length as I am conscious that I am very short on time, but I would reassure hon.
 Members that during the past five weeks or so that I have been in this role, I have taken the time to meet representatives from charities in my own constituency and nationally.
 I was particularly moved to meet Lana and Yameena, two Southampton University students.
 Lana had very specific experience of refugees when she was living in France and her family had welcomed a number of young refugees into her home.
 She was very clear to describe them to me as her brothers.

 I assure the House that we are listening to the concerns about refugee family reunion.
-I know from my early discussions with non-governmental organisations and international organisations the importance placed on the issue, and that has been reinforced during our debate today.
+I know from my early discussions with non-governmental organisations and international organisations the importance placed on the issues, and that has been reinforced during our debate today.
 They are also issues my predecessor discussed on many occasions with NGOs, in the context of our wider asylum and resettlement strategy.
 I look forward to continuing that important work.

 Several colleagues have focused on the question of extending the family reunion criteria, which is the subject of Baroness Hamwee’s private Member’s Bill and of the private Member’s Bill from the hon.
 Member for Na h-Eileanan an Iar (Angus Brendan MacNeil)—if the hon.
 Member for Dundee West (Chris Law) can be nervous about the pronunciation of that, he can probably imagine how I feel—which was introduced earlier this week and is due to come before this House for Second Reading on 16 March.